SAP-samples/cloud-abap-rap/README.md

 In addition the generator supports **abstract CDS views** as a third data source.
 This way you can now easily leverage the abstract entities that are generated when creating a *Service Consumption Model*.
 In the JSON configuration file both types of CDS views are denoted as **"datasource" : "cds_view"**.
 The generator automatically detects which entity type is used and will use the appropriate XCO API.

-As a third and fourth data source there is now support for **DDIC structures** and **ABAP types**.
-Through the support of DDIC structures scenarios can be addressed that so far have been implemented using code based implementation using SEGW and the binding of DDIC structures.
-The support of ABAP types is so far limited to ABAP types that itself are based on DDIC structures.
-So for example ABAP type definitions that you may find in the model provider class of a SEGW project where entity types have been created using the binding of a DDIC structure.
+As a third data source there is now support for **abstract entities**.
+Through the support of abstract entities you can generate a RAP BO based on the abstract entities that are generated when a service consumption model is created.

-To make the use of the tool as easy as possible the input that is needed by the generator can be provided as a **JSON file**.
+To make the use of the tool as easy as possible the input that is needed by the generator can now be run via a SAP Fiori Elements UI.

+This can also be used just to generate a **JSON file**.
 This JSON file is based on a schema so that there is a input help and validity check when a JSON Editor such as Visual Studio Code is used.

+**SAP Fiori Elements UI (Preview)**

 **JSON schemas**